obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 ```

 > [!tip]
-> By default, metadata is only visible in the [[Editing and previewing Markdown#Editor views|editing view]].
+> By default, properties are only visible in the [[Editing and previewing Markdown#Editor views|editing view]].
 >
-> To display metadata in reading view:
+> To display properties in reading view:
 >
 > 1. Open **Settings**.
 > 2. Under **Editor**, enable **Show frontmatter**.

-## Metadata format
+## Property format

 [YAML](https://yaml.org/) is a widely used configuration format that's readable by both humans and machines.
-Each piece of metadata consists of a _key_ and a corresponding _value_.
+Each property consists of a _key_ and a corresponding _value_.

 Keys are separated from their values by a colon followed by a space: